-- 1 Loops The goal of this exercise is to check if you understand some basic programming concepts.
+1 Loops This exercise aims to check if you understand some basic programming concepts.
 Do not implement the functions.
-What do the functions loop1, loop2, loop3 and loop4 in Figure 1 (Java/C/C++) or Figure 2 (Python) return when - 1.1 n = 4? - 1.2 n = 10? - 1.3 n = 1000? - 1.4 as a function of n? - 2 Recursion and Iteration A function is recursive if it calls itself.
-For instance the function f(A,n) in Figure 1/2 is recursive.
-Solve the following exercises. - 2.1 What does f (A,n) compute if A is an array of integers of length n?
-You should not implement it. - 2.2 Rewrite f(A,n) to be iterative, ie. make a function that computes the same as f(A,n) but without calling itself. - 3 Introduction to CodeJudge Solve the following exercises. - 3.1 Go to CodeJudge and read the tutorial.
-See how to access CodeJudge on the course homepage. - 3.2 $[w^{\dagger}]$ Implement a function to add two numbers and test it in CodeJudge. - 4 [†] Christmas Presents The three siblings Anna, Laura, and Oscar, just got their Christmas presents.
-Anna gets jealous if both Laura and Oscar has more presents than her.
-Laura gets jealous if Anna has more presents than her, and Oscar gets jealous if Anna or Laura (or both) has more presents than him.
+What do the functions loop1, loop2, loop3 and loop4 in Figure 1 return when

+1.1 n = 4?

+1.2 n = 10?

+1.3 n = 1000?

+1.4 as a function of n?

+2 Recursion and Iteration A function is recursive if it calls itself.
+For instance the function f(A,n) in Figure ??/ 1 is recursive.
+Solve the following exercises.

+- 2.1 What does f(A,n) compute if A is an array of integers of length n?
+You should not implement it. - 2.2 Rewrite f(A,n) to be iterative, ie. make a function that computes the same as f(A,n) but without calling itself.

-Give an algorithm, that given the number of presents each of the three siblings has, returns the names of the siblings that gets jealous.
-Implement your algorithm and test it on CodeJudge.
+3 [w†] Standard Input and Output, and Redirection In our practical implementation exercises, we will use the standard input and output for input and output, i.e., using input() and print(), respectively.
+We will use redirection for large inputs and outputs.
+Make sure you understand how this works by solving these exercises.

+- 3.1 Implement a program sum.py that reads (from the standard input) two integers on a single line with a space between.
+Write the sum to the standard output. - 3.2 Make a new text file input.txt containing two integers on a single line with a space between them.
+Redirect the file's contents to the standard input for your program, i.e., execute python sum.py < input.txt in your terminal.
+Do not modify sum.py. - 3.3 Now redirect the standard output to a file, i.e., execute python sum.py > output.txt.
+Do not modify sum.py.
+Check that the newly created file output.txt contains the correct answer.
+Finally, also try the combination, i.e., execute python sum.py < input.txt > output.txt.

-- 5 Linearthritis You have recently hired 128 programmers for your new high-tech startup company.
-Unfortunately, one of them is suffering from the feared Linearthritis disease that makes everybody near the person write slow programs.
-In order to identify the diseased programmer you have rented a special room that you can use to determine if the diseased programmer is with in a group of your programmers.
-It is extremely expensive to rent this room and the process needed to test a group is complicated (long and exhausting programming tests are necessary).
-Therefore you would like to minimize the number of times you have to use the room in order to find the diseased.
-Solve the following exercises. - 5.1 Show you can find the diseased programmer using at most 7 tests. - 5.2 How many tests do you need if you have n programmers instead of 128? - 5.3 [] Assume that you rent k > 1 rooms you can use to test k groups of programmers simultaneously.
+4 Linearthritis You have recently hired 128 programmers for your new high-tech startup company.
+Unfortunately, one suffers from the feared Linearthritis disease that makes everybody near the person write slow programs.
+To identify the diseased programmer, you have rented a special room that you can use to determine if the diseased programmer is within a group of your programmers.
+It is extremely expensive to rent this room, and the process needed to test a group is complicated (long and exhausting programming tests are necessary).
+Therefore, you would like to minimize the number of times you have to use the room to find the diseased programmer.
+Solve the following exercises.

+- 4.1 Show you can find the diseased programmer using at most 7 tests. - 4.2 How many tests do you need if you have n programmers instead of 128? - 4.3 [] Assume that you rent k > 1 rooms you can use to test k groups of programmers simultaneously.
 How many rounds of tests are enough to identify the diseased programmer?
-In each round you can test k groups in parallel.
+In each round, you can test k groups in parallel.